-With help from the province and a \$10 million commitment from the City, the new TMU School of Medicine is set to open in 2025.
-This school and the city's second hospital being built at the former site of Peel Memorial will help address the health care emergency in Brampton and ensure the next generation of health care practitioners train locally.
-I'm happy to report that we have already set aside \$81.1 million in reserves as part of our \$125 million commitment towards the second hospital.
+The new TMU School of Medicine is set to open in 2025.
+This school and the city's second hospital being built at the former site of Peel Memorial will help address the health care emergency in Brampton and ensure the next generation of health care practitioners can train locally.
+To date, the City has \$81.1 million in reserves with \$4.9 million per year through levies.